Short stories have been historically seen as a lesser form of prose, favoring novels and longer pieces. But, PLOT TWIST, short stories are THE BEST!

 So how do we cut down words to make flash fiction?

-- Use strong nouns and verbs rather than excess adverbs and adjectives.
+- Use strong nouns and better verbs rather than excess adverbs and adjectives.

 - Be critical of adverbs and adjectives.
 There’s nothing necessarily wrong with adverbs and adjectives, but you should make sure they’re necessary.
 If the adjective or adverb explains something that the word it’s modifying already implies, it’s not necessary.
 For example, if you write, “a quiet whisper,” the adjective “quiet” doesn’t bring anything to the noun “whisper”.
 All whispers are quiet.
 But “a harsh whisper” does bring something to it–not all whispers are harsh.